soundpress/RulesOfNYC/docs/c14/index.rst

 New 421-a Act.
 “New 421-a Act” shall mean paragraph (h) of subdivision 16 of Section 421-a of the Real Property Tax Law.

 Order.
-"Order" shall mean an order issued by the Agency pursuant to paragraph (f) of the Act or subparagraph (iv) of the New 421-a Act, respectively, that either (a) adopts, in whole or in part, or rejects a Report and Recommendation, or (b) approves any Stipulation of Settlement between the Comptroller and the Applicant.
+"Order" shall mean an order issued by the Agency, pursuant to paragraph (d) of the Act, subparagraph (iv) of the New 421-a Act or subparagraph (iv) of the Extended Affordability Act, respectively, that either (a) adopts, in whole or in part, or rejects a Report and Recommendation, or (b) approves any Stipulation of Settlement between the Comptroller and the Applicant.

 Owner.
 "Owner" shall mean the fee owner of the real property receiving Benefits and any ground lessee of such real property.